wenleicao/wenleicao.github.io/_posts/2018-12-24-A_taste_of_BIML.md

 ---
 layout: post
-title: A Taste of BIML
+title: Leverage metadata in BIML
 ---

-I having been working on SSIS for many years.
+I have been working on SSIS for many years.
 I came across BIML in multiple occasions, such as reading reference, browsing BI topics…  BIML as a tool is used to massively create SSIS package and meta-data driven ETL solution.
-So, my view on BIML
+My view on BIML
 •	Good candidate project for BIML
-If your project following certain pattern, such as moving multiple table data from one database to another (you can do it via script if it is between same type of database, but  would be harder between SQL server and Oracle for example).
+If your project is following certain pattern, such as moving multiple table data from one database to another (you can do it via script if it is between same types of database, but  would be harder between SQL server and Oracle for example).
 In addition, it is much easier to maintain the big project using BIML.
 •	Not good candidate project:  small task with unique requirement

 BIML is built on top of XML.
 Like HMTL, java script / ASP.Net can be embedded into it and make it more dynamic and more powerful; BIML script (based on C# / VB.Net) can embed in BIML to automate many time consuming or labor-intensive tasks (use loop and condition et al).